pyrmont/articles.inqk.net/src/_posts/2020-05-31-podcasts-spring-2020.md

 - [**Greatest of All Talk**](https://greatestofalltalk.com/): Unsubscribing to this one almost felt like a betrayal.
 It's the spiritual successor to _Open Floor_ with the same hosts, Andrew Sharp and Ben Golliver, but with a fee: $5 per month.
 Sharp and Golliver are still brilliant; the episodes are just too long and too frequent and with no NBA being played at the moment, my level of interest is not where it otherwise might be.

 - [**Open Floor**](https://www.si.com/podcasts): I was only ever listening to this for the interplay between the aforementioned hosts, Andrew Sharp and Ben Golliver.
-Sharp left Sports Illustrated (and the show) and I immediately unsubscribed.
+Sharp left _Sports Illustrated_ (and the show) and I immediately unsubscribed.

 - [**Slow Burn**](https://slate.com/slow-burn): I was worried that I wouldn't want to listen to this if it wasn't hosted by Leon Nayfahk and I was right.

 - [**Thinking Basketball**](http://www.backpicks.com/): It might appear that I lost interest in this because of the suspension of the NBA season but the truth is I stopped long before.

-- [**Under the Radar**](https://www.relay.fm/radar): For similar reasons to Core Intuition, I decided to drop this in favour of software-related podcasts that are relevant to the programming I do.
+- [**Under the Radar**](https://www.relay.fm/radar): For similar reasons to _Core Intuition_, I decided to drop this in favour of software-related podcasts that are relevant to the programming I do.

 - [**Undisclosed**](http://undisclosed-podcast.com/): I used to be a loyal listener to _Undisclosed_ but lost interest after the show moved away from following a single case of (probable) wrongful conviction for 10 or so episodes.
 Well, last year they were back in classic form with the 'State v Greg Lance' and I was right there with them.